Hi, I'm Billfred Leverette.

 Robots!

-I'm entering my 20th season of involvement with the FIRST Robotics Competition, a program that seeks to engage students in science and technology careers by making it a varsity sport with 120-pound robots.
+For over 20 years, I've been involved with the FIRST Robotics Competition, a program that seeks to engage students in science and technology careers by making it a varsity sport with 120-pound robots.
 It's a lot of long nights during the two-month build season, but it's also quite the project management exercise.

 - SCRIW is the oldest off-season FIRST Robotics Competition off-season tournament in the Carolinas.
 Depending on how you want to count things (and with a hall pass for 2020), it may be the older than the oldest in-season event too.
 I have served on the event planning committee since its inception in 2011, and I am the voice of the event.

-- Pandamaniacs is the FRC team that I have mentored since late 2017 (and previously, from 2004-2006).
 When I rejoined the team, they had only reached playoffs three out of fourteen seasons and were taking hours to get set up at events.
-I've guided the team's transformation from competitive afterthought to regular contender in the state.
-We haven't missed playoffs at anything below the world championship since 2019, and at our most recent event we rolled everything into our pit and were operational in about fifteen minutes.
-Five of that was because we set the caster brakes before plugging in power.
+I've guided the team's transformation from competitive afterthought to regular contender in the state with two blue champion's banners, multiple judged awards, and a pit that's operational in about five minutes.

 - Cult of the Minimum Competitive Concept - A presentation I made demonstrating options for building simple and effective competition robots.
 This was last updated for the start of the 2022 season.